-If you’ve read our blogs before, you’ll know we often talk about monorails (also known as straight tracks) and X-Y systems (sometimes referred to as H-frames) and the different layouts and fixings that can be used with each.
+If you’ve read our blogs before, you’ll know we often talk about monorail (also known as straight tracks) and an X-Y hoisting system (sometimes referred to as H-frames), including the different layouts and fixings that can be used with each.
 We can even specify and install X-Y systems that connect the straight tracks and vice versa.
 Both systems have their pros and cons.
 But which is best, a monorail or a X-Y system?

 One of the key things to think about when specifying a hoisting system is the level of accessibility needed in the environment.
 Straight tracks are a simple solution, and can be designed to pass over specific pick-up points in the room.
 For example, if you were installing a straight track in a bathroom, the hoist would need to be able to transfer to and from the toilet, bath/shower, and sink.
 A monorail layout can be designed to cater to these needs, providing straightforward transferring facilities.

 However, if you’re looking for a more flexible accessibility, we suggest a X-Y system.
 This can give the user coverage of the entire room, and is much more adaptable than a monorail track.
 The X-Y system consists of 2 parallel fixed rails installed at either side of the room, with a moving traverse rail hung between them.
 The hoist unit is then mounted on the traverse rail, giving it full range of the room.